 Symptoms of Anxiety

 It's important to know that anxiety is a 3-part process.
 It affects you physically, it affects your thoughts, and it also affects your behaviors.

-- Physical symptoms – When you feel anxious, your body is preparing itself for some sort perceived attack or danger.
+- Physical symptoms – When you feel anxious, your body is preparing itself for some sort of perceived attack or danger.
 The heart will start beating faster and pumps more blood into your extremities.
 This physiological response is there so that you can run, freeze or fight back.
 It also affects your adrenal glands.
 Many people are suffering from adrenal fatigue because their adrenals are pushing out cortisol all the time.
-In this demanding and fast-paced world, people are often suffering from a low level of anxiety because their body is in a constant state of fight, flight or freeze.
+In this demanding and fast-paced world, people are often suffering from a low level of anxiety because their body is in a constant state of fight, flight, or freeze.
 These are the common physical symptoms:

 – Increased heart rate